JREAM/config-server/docker.md

     docker

+Run a command:

+    docker version

+I was getting this error

+    FATA[0000] Get http:///var/run/docker.sock/v1.17/version: dial unix /var/run/docker.sock: no such file or directory.
+Are you trying to connect to a TLS-enabled daemon without TLS?

+This worked for me to run commands (you could also just `sudo su` if you wanted to not type sudo)

+    sudo docker version

 ## Brief
 Docker is application that builds **containers** to host your own isolated Operating Systems.
 You can create your Docker Image with any service/language and deploy them to your servers.